I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 Recently, I received a new cooking set from Trangia which I am planning to use together with my Bushcraft Essentials Bushbox LF Titanium* hobo stove (more about it below) but also on campsites with fireplaces or with a gas burner.

-After doing some research on the Trangia website, I decided to opt for the Duossal 2.0 models since I was looking for a solution which is scratch resistant and can also handle high temperatures.
+After doing some research on the Trangia website, I decided to opt for the Duossal 2.0 models since I was looking for a solution, which is scratch-resistant and can also handle high temperatures.

-The Duossal 2.0 models are made outside of aluminium which provides and thermal conductivity and inside of stainless steel which makes them scratch resistant when cleaning them.
+The Duossal 2.0 models are made outside of aluminum which provides and thermal conductivity and inside of stainless steel which makes them scratch resistant when cleaning them.
 Trangia advises using paper or moss for cleaning or heat up some water in the used saucepans/frying pans.

 My Trangia kit includes the following items: